 Bearing this in mind, it may be that this diet program might not be an ideal choice for people who must dine out frequently or who are rather picky eaters, or those accustomed to eating home cooked meals.

 More than 75 percent of the program's food choices do not have preservatives and the entire meal plan strives to be reasonably low in sodium.
 People with special dietary needs have vegetarian options and there are special alternative meals available for those with certain food intolerance such as gluten or lactose.

 There is also a high quality meal plan called "Uniquely Yours" that consists of mainly fresh-frozen meals that you store in your domestic freezer.
 This plan is available for men and women and is also available as one of the diabetic plans (Nutrisystem D).

 Finally, the amount of weight or number of pounds you can lose on this program will vary according to a number of variables, such as your starting weight, age, health level and general activity levels.

 In the initial weeks, you can expect to lose more (up to 13 pounds is possible in the first week) but the rate of loss will slow to 1-2 pounds per week after that as you grow accustomed to the new way of eating.
-The key to success on Nutrisystem is following the plan closely and increasing your level of physical activity.
+The key to success on the Nutrisystem diet food delivery program is following the plan closely and increasing your level of physical activity.